 The importance of diet for a person with diabetes is not only limited to carbohydrates or fats, but extends to fiber, vitamins, minerals, antioxidants, etc. A balanced diabetic diet is having right amount of food which meets your body’s nutritional demands.
 The plate method gives you an ideal diet plan for diabetics which is easy to remember.

 In other words, diabetes diet can be categorized into five groups and according to your needs and goals, your dietitian can recommend number of portions of each item that you will need.
 An example of this method is given below:

 |GROUP||RECOMMENDED PORTIONS PER DAY||WHAT’S A PORTION?||SOME EXTRA SUGGESTIONS|

 ||Choose high fiber foods instead of low-fiber varieties|

 |Sugars and fats||0-4||

 ||Less intake is better|

-The recommendations in the table are generic, it’s advisable to discuss your ideal diabetic diet plate with your Apollo Sugar expert for the right portions of each food group.
+The recommendations in the table are generic, it’s advisable to discuss your ideal diabetic diet plan with a qualified dietitian for the right portions of each food group.